Managing Digital Real Estate: Addressing Virtual Property in Your Estate Plan

 3. Digital Asset Valuation: Determine the monetary value of your digital real estate to facilitate proper distribution and taxation.

-Incorporating Digital Real Estate into Your Estate Plan: To manage digital real estate effectively in your estate plan, follow these steps:
+To manage digital real estate effectively in your estate plan, follow these steps:

-1. Inventory: List all digital real estate assets you own, providing details on ownership, login credentials, and revenue generation.
+1. Inventory: List all digital real estate assets you own.
+Providing details on ownership, login credentials, and revenue generation.

 2. Appoint a Digital Executor: Designate a digital executor who understands the intricacies of digital real estate.